Hutsell-Games/civil-war-strategy/devnotes/devnotes.md

 Fairly detailed notes on the changes to the code base.

 # Changes to Code
+1. Remove code related to pressing F1 for help.
+This no longer works on modern OS'es.
 1. Update logic in another place that checks if saved games exist, see next entry for more details on why this is necessary.
     - Replace `IF _FILEEXISTS("*.sav") = 0 THEN choose = -1: EXIT SUB` with:
         ```vb